 Generations of England’s Rosaire family were animal trainers.
 With their long history of circus connections, running a sanctuary for big cats, bears, primates, exotic birds and tortoises seems natural.
 Visiting likely will be different here than at other sanctuaries.
 Visitors often get to watch seasonal training sessions as the Rosaire family work with the big cats and during part of January and all of February you can see actual performances.

 Hours: Open Wednesday thru Saturday 12:30 to 4:00 p.m.
 Demonstrations are at 1:00 p.m. and 2:00 p.m.

-Admission: $15 for adults and $7 for children.
+Admission: Variable for adults and children.
 Parking is free.

 Croc Encounters Reptile Park and Wildlife Center in Tampa

 Crocodiles, alligators, turtles, tortoises, snakes, and amphibians all make their home at Crock Encounters in Tampa.
 While Saturday’s self-guided tours are the least expensive way to see the parts of the park that have been “visitor proofed,” you will get a much closer look, feeding demonstrations, photo opportunities and some hands-on experiences during the guided tours.

 Croc Encounters Reptile Park and Wildlife Center